QuarkNerd/blog/README.md

 ## Scott Logic Blogs

 ### Getting a local copy to work with
-To author a blog post, go to the [Scott Logic Blog Repository](https://github.com/ScottLogic/blog) and click on the Fork button on the right (see [GitHub's help](https://help.github.com/articles/fork-a-repo) for more info on forking)
+To author a blog post, go to the [Scott Logic Blog Repository](https://github.com/ScottLogic/blog) and click on the Fork button on the right (see [GitHub's help](https://help.github.com/articles/fork-a-repo) for more info on forking).
+N.B. this will trigger an email to the address associated with your GitHub account warning you about the CNAME being taken, just ignore it.

 GitHub will give you your own copy of the blog repository to work with.
 GitHub should redirect you to the page with your own copy of the blog repository (e.g. the page says "John Smith / blog" at the top) - from this page, grab the clone URL from the box on the right of the page.